Tiffany Case: The film

-The 1971 film adaptation of Diamonds are Forever substantially revised the plot and, with it, Tiffany's character.
-In the film, she is a small-time smuggler unwittingly working for Bond's nemesis Ernst Stavro Blofeld and his terrorist organisation, SPECTRE.
-Posing as gangster Peter Franks, Bond arranges a partnership with her, but this time it is to investigate her role in Blofeld's latest criminal scheme.
-She initially believes that she and "Franks" are going to make millions, but gets caught up in much more than she bargained for as Blofeld's henchmen, Mr. Wint and Mr. Kidd, begin eliminating all the links in the smuggling chain.
-When they accidentally kill Bond's casino conquest Plenty O'Toole after mistaking her for Tiffany, she helps Bond follow the path of the smuggled diamonds to Blofeld.
+The 1971 film adaptation of Diamonds are Forever substantially revised the plot and, with it, Tiffany (Jill St. John)'s character.
+In the film, she is a small-time smuggler unwittingly working for Bond (Sean Connery)'s nemesis Ernst Stavro Blofeld (Charles Gray) and his terrorist organisation, SPECTRE.
+Posing as gangster Peter Franks (Joe Robinson), Bond arranges a partnership with her, but this time it is to investigate her role in Blofeld's latest criminal scheme.
+She initially believes that she and "Franks" are going to make millions, but gets caught up in much more than she bargained for as Blofeld's henchmen, Mr. Wint (Bruce Glover) and Mr. Kidd (Putter Smith), begin eliminating all the links in the smuggling chain.
+When they accidentally kill Bond's casino conquest Plenty O'Toole (Lana Wood) after mistaking her for Tiffany, she helps Bond follow the path of the smuggled diamonds to Blofeld.

 By the end of the film, Tiffany has helped Bond defeat Blofeld, and the two depart America on a romantic cruise together.
-On the first evening they are interrupted by an assassination attempt by Wint and Kidd, but Bond foils it, and the two continue their cruise, conscious that Blofeld's diamond-encrusted satellite, now non-functional, is above them in space.
+On the first evening, they are interrupted by an assassination attempt by Wint and Kidd, but Bond foils it, and the two continue their cruise, conscious that Blofeld's diamond-encrusted satellite, now non-functional, is above them in space.
 Tiffany wonders aloud how they might get the diamonds back to earth again.

 In an attempt to leave Las Vegas with the diamonds, Tiffany hires a red Ford Mustang Mach 1, which is later driven by Bond.